 (3) The Prime Minister may issue further regulations to adequately conduct their executive business.

-(4) Members of the Executive are required to hold legislator status.
+(4) Members of the Executive are required to be citizens of the Coalition.

 Establishing a Head of State.

 (1) The Delegate will be the head of state of the Coalition.
 They will be responsible for helping maintain the security of the region, promoting growth and activity, and serving as an advisor to the forum-side government.
 Barring reasonable circumstances, the Delegate will hold the in-game Delegate seat.
 No person may be Delegate if they have participated, in whole or in part and at any time, in any coup d’etat of the Coalition or any of its allies, excluding normal raiding, defending, or liberation efforts as part of an organized military.

 (2) The Delegate will work with RMB moderation in moderating the Regional Message Board and with the executive in promoting gameside activities.

 (3) The Delegate must fulfill in-game actions required by law but assigned to others if those actions can only be taken by the person holding the in-game Delegate seat.

 (4) Delegate elections will be held every six months.

 (5) The date, time, and manner of electing the Delegate will be set by the Assembly in a law, but must include the participation of the gameside community.

 Creating a supreme judicial authority for the Coalition.